-After enrollment, all students are assigned an Academic Advisor, a faculty or staff member who can help students navigate the Liberal Arts Core Curriculum and Major requirements and counsel students on all academic matters, broad career and vocational interests, etc. The Academic Advisor can also assist students in planning major-specific educational and career goals.
-Students may see Academic Advisors to:
+During freshmen year, all students are assigned to either a staff or faculty advisor, who can help navigate the Liberal Arts Core Requirements and counsel students on all academic matters, broad career and vocational interests, etc. After their freshmen year, all students will be promoted to a faculty advisor who specializes in the student's particular field of interest or allied field.
+The faculty advisor assists the student in planning major-specific educational and career goals.
+Students may see advisors:

-- discuss academic successes, failures, or other issues that may affect academic progress
+- Discuss academic successes, failures, or other issues that may affect academic progress

-- select courses for each semester
+- Select courses for each semester

-- change a major or minor
+- Consider a change of major or minor

-- file a degree plan
+- File a degree plan

-- discuss educational and career goals, and
+- Discuss educational and career goals

-- provide personal encouragement and support
+- Provide personal encouragement and support